whatwg/streams/README.md

 Besides the constructor pattern, the `pipeTo` method for piping a readable stream into a writable stream, and the `read()`/`wait()`/`state` primitives for reading raw data, a readable stream provides three more APIs: `pipeThrough`, `closed`, and `abort(reason)`.

-`pipeThrough` is a mechanism for piping readable streams through *transform streams*, which are represented as `{ in, out }` pairs where `in` is a writable stream and `out` is a readable stream.
-Transform streams could have predefined translation logic, e.g. a string decoder whose `in` writable stream takes `ArrayBuffer` instances and whose `out` readable stream gives back strings; or they could be dynamic transformations, for example a web worker or child process which reacts to data flowing to its `in` side in order to decide what to give from its `out` side.
+`pipeThrough` is a mechanism for piping readable streams through *transform streams*, which are represented as `{ input, output }` pairs where `input` is a writable stream and `output` is a readable stream.
+Transform streams could have predefined translation logic, e.g. a string decoder whose `input` writable stream takes `ArrayBuffer` instances and whose `output` readable stream gives back strings; or they could be dynamic transformations, for example a web worker or child process which reacts to data flowing to its `input` side in order to decide what to give from its `output` side.

 `closed` is a simple convenience API: it's a promise that becomes fulfilled when the stream has been completely read (`state` of `"closed"`), or becomes rejected if some error occurs in the stream (`state` of `"errored"`).